cosmicjs/docs/docs/guides/README.md

 [Java](https://www.java.com/en/) is a class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.

-Get started adding Cosmic-powered content into your Java apps using the following steps:
+Before adding any code, make sure to follow the [Initial Setup](#initial-setup) at the top of this page to set up your content in Cosmic.
+Then take the following steps to add Cosmic-powered content to your Java apps:

 ### 1. Downloading the essentials
 1. Download and Install Java 1.8 JDK on your computer.
 You can follow this [guide](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html) or any other material on the web for the installation.
 2. Download and install the [IntelliJ Community edition](https://www.jetbrains.com/idea/download/).
 We will be using IntelliJ IDE for this guide.